dap-er/FortiThreatFeeds/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 General setup- if copied:

 **Note**- You can fork off the original if you don't want to maintain your repo.
-If you want to maintain your see below.
+If you want to maintain your own see below.
 - Download all files from this repo.
 - Create your repo.
 - Create your personal access token (follow best practice to expire this after X amount of days.)
 Copy this code, see details here: https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens